Neighborhoods Now: Northwest Bronx Community & Clergy Coalition

 Launched in Spring 2020, Neighborhoods Now is a collaboration between the Urban Design Forum and Van Alen Institute to connect NYC neighborhoods hard-hit by the COVID-19 pandemic with design firms in our collective network.
-In 2022, under the heading Neighborhoods Now: Forward, the initiative is evolving from rapid, tactical responses to long-term recovery strategies on a wider scale.
-Led by community organizations, seven interdisciplinary teams will enliven and program public space, provide technical support to small businesses, and strengthen cultural activities
+Over three years, the initiative evolved from rapid, tactical responses to long-term recovery strategies on a wider scale.
+Led by community organizations, seven interdisciplinary teams have enlivened and programmed public space, provided technical support to small businesses, and strengthened cultural activities.

-The team organized a seminar for small businesses on how to apply for relief loans, and built out a colorful and eye-catching outdoor dining setup for local restaurant Tropical Rotisserie.
+Small Business Support: In summer 2020, the team organized a seminar for small businesses on how to apply for relief loans.
+The team built out colorful and eye-catching outdoor dining setups for local restaurants Tropical Rotisserie and Salento Restaurant.

 Community Cleanup: In October 2020, the team organized Kingsbridge Day!, a day of service to spruce up the streets of Kingsbridge and highlight ongoing sanitation issues exacerbated by municipal funding cuts during the pandemic.
 Local residents and volunteers from across the city cleaned up litter and the nearby Aqueduct Walk Park, while a tree planting demonstration encouraged residents to imagine a neighborhood with more street trees to help combat heat vulnerability.
 Bronx-based graffiti artists Tats Cru created a mural installation celebrating the neighborhood’s identity.